Olive oil brings a hint of fruitiness to this easy fig almond olive oil cake that's ready in under an hour.

 Gluten-Free Fig Almond Olive Oil Cake (Paleo)

-Olive oil brings a hint of fruitiness to this easy fig almond olive oil cake that's ready in under an hour.
+Olive oil brings a hint of fruitiness to this easy gluten-free fig cake made with almond flour that's ready in under an hour.

 Ingredients